noaham/dot_emacs/init.md

 Most of these settings are for an uncluttered emacs experience.

 Emacs by default starts quite small.
-I used to change this so that it started reasonably large (left two thirds of the screen) however i usually use it in full screen mode now so I have commented it out.
+I used to change this so that it started reasonably large (left two thirds of the screen).

 ```emacs-lisp
 (setq default-frame-alist '((top + 100)